Magical objects in Harry Potter: Horcruxes

+Originally discovered by dark wizard, Herpo "The Foul".
 A Horcrux is an object used to store part of a wizard's soul, which protects them from death.
-If the body of a Horcrux owner is killed, that portion of the soul that had remained in the body does not pass on to the next world, but will rather exist in a non-corporeal form capable of being resurrected by another wizard, as stated in Harry Potter and the Half-Blood Prince and demonstrated in Harry Potter and the Goblet of Fire.
-If all of someone's Horcruxes are destroyed, then the soul's only anchor in the material world would be the body, the destruction of which would then cause final death.
+If the body of a Horcrux owner is destroyed, that portion of the soul that had remained in the body does not pass on to the next world, but will rather exist in a non-corporeal form capable of being resurrected by another wizard, as stated in Harry Potter and the Half-Blood Prince and demonstrated in Harry Potter and the Goblet of Fire.
+If all of someone's Horcruxes are destroyed, then the soul's only anchor in the material world would be the body, the destruction of which would then cause death.
 The creation of Horcruxes is considered the darkest of all magic.

 This method was chosen by Voldemort to attain immortality.
 J. K. Rowling uses Horace Slughorn's expository dialogue to reveal that the creation of a Horcrux requires one to commit a murder, which, as the supreme act of evil, "rips the soul apart".
 After the murder, a spell is cast to infuse part of the ripped soul into an object, which then becomes a Horcrux.
 In the final book of the series, Hermione finds the spell in a book titled Secrets of the Darkest Art.
 Rowling has revealed that she intends to detail the process and spell used to create a Horcrux in her long-mentioned Harry Potter Encyclopedia.

 Both inanimate objects and living organisms have been used as Horcruxes, though the latter are considered riskier to use, since a living being can move and think for itself.
 There is no limit to the number of Horcruxes a witch or wizard can create.
 As the creator's soul is divided into progressively smaller portions, they lose more of their natural humanity and the soul becomes increasingly unstable.
 Consequently, under very specific conditions, a soul fragment can be sealed within an object without the intention or knowledge of the creator.
 While the object thus affected will, like any Horcrux, preserve the immortality of the creator, it does not become a "Dark object".
+If a living being becomes a Horcrux it gives a measure of telepathy to both the creator and the Horcrux.
 For example, Voldemort has unusual control over Nagini, and consequently Nagini is able to communicate with Voldemort about the presence of Harry in Godric's Hollow in Harry Potter and the Deathly Hallows.